HeyJoFlyer/universal_oled/hardware/assembly.md

 ### 4. 3D Printed Case

-- Print the case file `case/smart_display_case.3mf`.
+- Print the case file `case/Enclosure.3mf`.
 (Print both the back cover and the main case)
 - Use PLA or ABS with standard print settings.
-- Insert the assembled PCB and OLED into the case.
+- Insert the assembled PCB into the case and glue it in place.
-- Secure with screws, hot glue, or pressure fit depending on design.

-### 5. Power Options

-- The board can be powered via the ESP32’s micro-USB port.
-- If your use case requires mobility, a LiPo battery and charger module can be added and connected to the VIN/GND rails.
+- Glue the touch sensor (optional) and USB-C connector.
+- Close the housing with glue after you have confirmed that your board works and you have flashed the correct firmware.

 ---

 ## Custom Firmware

 This hardware supports any firmware platform compatible with ESP32 and SSD1306 OLEDs:
-- Arduino with `Adafruit_SSD1306` and `Wire.h`
-- PlatformIO
-- ESP-IDF
-- CircuitPython or MicroPython

 Example features you could add:
 - Display time, temperature, humidity